repotagger/sample-php-js-app/README.md

 # sample-js-app
-[js,app] This is a sample Javascript app.
+This is a sample Javascript app.